 Because each product has a different process, it’s a good idea to check the user manual to see if any product registration info is available.
+Already throw out the manual?
+No problem.
 Tap or click here to access thousands of user manuals online for free.

 3. Back up all your old data